jgm/pandoc/CONTRIBUTING.md

 version] of pandoc---or, even better, the development version, since the bug may have been fixed since the last release.
-[Nightly builds] are available, so you don't need to compile from source to test againt the development version.
+[Nightly builds] are available, so you don't need to compile from source to test against the development version.
 (To fetch a nightly, visit the link, click the topmost "Nightly" in the table, then choose your platform under "Artifacts."
 Note that you must be logged in with a GitHub account.)